ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.mihome/README.md

 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/adapterref/iobroker.mihome/README.md
 title: ioBroker Mi Home Adapter
-hash: GmavLxm+klUaUCFI7o/yKJ8KJqOtoyN2RmgfJUQcojY=
+hash: WTtTH9oAY5k1YGKpdvBfJjyVwoMz83DTlTi2N0T3h24=
 ---
 ![logo](../../../de/adapterref/iobroker.mihome/media/mihome.png)

-# IoBroker Mi Home Adapter With the Mi Home Adapter, a Mi Control Hub (gateway) is integrated into an ioBroker system and enables communication between different Xiaomi sensors, switches, etc.
+# IoBroker Mi Home Adapter With the Mi Home Adapter, a Mi Control Hub (gateway) is integrated into an ioBroker system and thus enables various Xiaomi sensors, switches, etc. to communicate with ioBroker.
-ioBroker can e.g. the lighting and the loudspeaker of the gateway can be controlled.
+Via ioBroker, e.g. the lighting and the loudspeaker of the gateway can be controlled.

 ## Requirements
 * Mi Home app on Android or iOS device and activated local network function